-- 2. Trade Charge parcels shall be subject to the formalities and to the charges prescribed for ordinary or for insured parcels, as the case may be.
+- 2. Cash-on-Delivery parcels shall be subject to the formalities and to the charges prescribed for ordinary, or for insured, parcels, as the case may be.
 In addition, the sender shall pay a special fee, which shall be fixed by the Office of origin and shall not exceed: - (a) 10 cents for each \$10 or fraction of \$10 of the Trade Charge in the case of a parcel posted in Malaya.

-(b) 2 1⁄2 d. for each £1 sterling or fraction of £1 sterling of the Trade Charge in the case of a parcel posted in Egypt.
+(b) 20 satangs for each 15 Bahts or fraction of 15 Bahts of the Trade Charge in the case of a parcel posted in Siam with a minimum of 25 satangs.

 - 3. The amount of a Trade Charge collected shall be remitted by means of a Trade Charge Money Order, issued free of all charges. - 4.
-In addition to the special fee fixed by virtue of paragraph 2, the Post Office of origin shall be entitled to collect from the sender of a Trade Charge parcel a supplementary fee not exceeding

-10 cents or 10 milliemes for each parcel posted in Malaya or Egypt respectively.
-The Post Office of Malaya shall also be entitled to collect from the addressee of a Trade Charge parcel delivered in Malaya a supplementary fee not exceeding 15 cents for each parcel.
+In addition to the special fee fixed by virtue of paragraph 2, the Post Offices of Malaya and Siam shall be entitled to collect from the sender of a Cash-on-Delivery parcel posted in Malaya or Siam a supplementary fee not exceeding 10 cents or 25 satangs respectively for each parcel and from the addressee of a Cash-on-Delivery parcel delivered in Malaya and Siam a supplementary fee not exceeding 15 cents and 25 satangs respectively for each parcel.